huawei-noah/HEBO/ROSLLM/behavior_executor/README.md

 Several nodes are implemented for executing different behavior representations.
 Each node implements a service called `behavior_executor` with type `rosllm_srvs/ExecuteBehavior`.
 The service has a string input defining the behaviour (this is assumed to be the output from an LLM).
-A response from the service contains four peices of information: a success flag (true/false), a human-readable message, and an integer information flag.
+A response from the service contains four pieces of information: a success flag (true/false), a human-readable message, and an integer information flag.